Living the Mission

 - Conserve School seeks opportunities to model and support stewardship and sustainability beyond the campus itself, for example by helping protect local ecosystems through community service work, by choosing “green” products and services, and by showcasing renewable sources of energy.

-- For direction on environmental stewardship and sustainable practices on campus, Conserve School looks to its staff specialists as well as its partnerships with the University of Wisconsin-Stevens Point College of Natural Resources, Audubon International, and Wisconsin Green and Healthy Schools.
+- For direction on environmental stewardship and sustainable practices on campus, Conserve School looks to its staff specialists as well as its partnerships with the University of Wisconsin-Stevens Point College of Natural Resources, Ottawa National Forest and Wisconsin Green and Healthy Schools.

 - For definitions of the terms “environmental stewardship” and “sustainability,” Conserve School refers to the following: